joshiemoore/snakeware/snake_games/README.md

 # snake_games

 This is the user-made games repository for snakeware.
-This games come shipped standard with every snakeware release.
+These games come shipped standard with every snakeware release.
 We are only going to include fun free games made by amateurs here.